muzkii/final-project-PBP-group-K7/README.md

     - Developed by:
 9. **Favorite Foods**: Allow users to save their favorite food.
     - Developed by:

+### Modules Implemented _DJANGO_
+1. **CR Flutter Login**: Create a new login inside `views.py` to hamdle Flutter logins
+    - Developed by:
+2. **CR Flutter Register**: Create a new register inside `views.py` to handle Fluter registers
+    - Developed by:
+3. **RU Flutter Logout**: Create a new logout inside `views.py` to handle Flutter logouts
+    - Developed by:
+5. **CRD Flutter Faculty**: Implement adding and deleting Faculty for the Flutter project
+    - Developed by:
+6. **CRD Flutter Canteen**: Implement adding and deleting Canteen for the Flutter project
+    - Developed by:
+7. **CRD Flutter Stall**: Implement adding and deleting Stall for the Flutter project
+    - Developed by:
+8. **CRD Flutter Product**: Implement adding and deleting Product for the Flutter project
+    - Developed by:
+9. **CRD Flutter Reviews**: Implement adding and deleting Review for the Flutter project
+    - Developed by:
+10. Update the models of our Django Project such that it can be integrated with the Flutter project
+    - Developed by:

 ---

 ## :busts_in_silhouette: Roles/Actors